 Instead, I am based in Huddersfield in West Yorkshire, U.K. and have always had a strong affinity with nature and particularly animals in their natural environment.

 My early introduction to photography involved the type of cameras that you see on this page.
 It goes without saying that these were film cameras and mainly for black & white photography.
 Prints were not cheap and so the shutter was depressed sparingly.

-With the advent of digital SLR cameras and the huge improvement in technology, I have now been able to further indulge my passion and also to travel to exotic places for wildife like Tanzania, Norway, Finland, Botswana, Zimbabwe, South Africa and Iceland.
+With the advent of digital cameras and the vast improvement in technology, I am now able to “shoot at will” and have travelled to exotic places for wildlife pictures including Tanzania, Norway, Finland, Botswana, Zimbabwe, South Africa and Iceland.
 While it costs almost nothing after the initial investment in equipment to fire off shots to your heart’s content, the expense of visiting these far flung corners of the world is not insignificant.

 I have had the benefit of guidance and tuition from some of the finest wildlife photographers which has included not only the technical aspects of photography but also the fieldcraft to locate and get close to the subjects without disturbing them.
 [Some are included on my “links” page]

-One of the most useful pieces of advice I have received remains “enjoy yourself” irrespective of equipment, technique or proficiency.
-For me, the pleasure comes from seeing and capturing a sometimes fleeting moment of animal behaviour, a rare species or situation and being able to record that and re-
+One of the most useful tips I have received remains “enjoy yourself” and for me, the pleasure comes from seeing and capturing a sometimes fleeting moment of animal behaviour, a rare species or situation and being able to capture it for the future.

 Sometimes it’s just the sheer exuberance of being in the

 presence of these wonderful animals or sharing a special moment